Fluctuations and first-passage properties of systems of Brownian particles with reset: Model A: independent resets

 Now we plug Eq.~\eqref{COMnocorrelation} into Eq.~\eqref{corr_def} and perform the averaging over the noise.
 The terms proportional to $\delta(x)$ do not contribute, and after some algebra we arrive at a simple result:

-The variance of the center of mass is then given by $\average{X^2} = g_X(0) = 2/N$.
 Figure \ref{fig:fig2} shows that Eq.~\eqref{corr_nocorr} agrees very well with MC simulations for all $\tau$.
+The variance of the center of mass is given by $\average{X^2} = g_X(0) = 2/N$.
 The $1/N$ scaling of the variance of the center of mass in model A is to be expected from the law of large numbers.
-The same scaling is observed for the Brownian bees \cite{siboni2021fluctuations} and for model B, see below.
-In its turn, the exceptionally simple expression (\ref{corr_nocorr}) for the autocorrelation can be interpreted in terms of an effective Ornstein-Uhlenbeck process.
-Indeed, the center of mass of a system of resetting Brownian particles effectively behaves as a single ``macroparticle" undergoing an overdamped motion in a quadratic confining potential under additive white noise.
+The same scaling is observed for the Brownian bees \cite{siboni2021fluctuations} and, as we show below, for model B.

 Since the particles in model A are independent, Eq.~(\ref{corr_nocorr}) can be also obtained from the autocorrelation function for a single particle that performs Brownian motion and is reset to the origin, as in the original reset model \cite{evans2011diffusion}.
 The single-particle autocorrelation function was calculated in Ref. \cite{MajumdarOshanin}, and our result (\ref{corr_nocorr}) perfectly agrees with their calculations.
+As we see, linearization of the Langevin equation yields an exact result in this case.

+The exceptionally simple expression (\ref{corr_nocorr}) for the autocorrelation hints at a possible interpretation of fluctuations of the center of mass of the system in terms of an effective Ornstein-Uhlenbeck process.
+Indeed, multiplying both sides of Eq.~\eqref{linearizedEquation} by $x$ and integrating over $x$, we obtain

+This is the Ornstein-Uhlenbeck equation, and the center of mass effectively behaves as a single ``macroparticle" undergoing an overdamped motion in a quadratic potential $X^2/2$ under properly weighted Gaussian white noises $\chi(x,t)$ and $\eta(x,t)$.

-The particles' independence in model A makes it possible to calculate the \emph{exact} steady-state probability distribution of the center of mass.
+The particles' independence in model A also makes it possible to calculate \emph{exact} steady-state probability distribution of the center of mass.
 Indeed, the joint probability distribution $P(x_1, x_2, \dots, x_N)$ of the positions of $N$ independent resetting particles in the steady state immediately follows from the single-particle distribution,

 [see Eq.~(\ref{Eq3})].
 We are interested in the probability distribution $\mathcal{P}(a,N)$ that the observed position of the center of mass,

 is equal to a specified value $a$.
 This distribution is given by the integral